GenericMappingTools/remote-datasets/docs/earth-vgg.rst

 Marine geophysicists and in particular researchers of plate tectonics have an interest in derivatives of the Earth's gravity field as such anomalies may highlight smaller-scale features, such as seafloor tectonic scars and seamounts.
 `David Sandwell and colleagues <https://topex.ucsd.edu/marine_grav/mar_grav.html>`_ have provided altimetry-based marine vertical gravity gradients (VGG) and similar grids since 1995.
-The latest version 32 are now available for remote use in GMT.
+The latest version 32 is now available for remote use in GMT.
 Over land, these grids are filled in by predictions of the EGM2008 model [Pavlis et al., 2012].
 Polar regions beyond ±80˚ are not covered and are set to NaN.